stas-sl/sensor.community/content/airrohr/en/01-firmware.md

 * for V2: Unzip the folder CP210x and double click on the application CP210xVCPInstaller_x64 (or x86)
 * for V3: Unzip the folder CH341SER and double click on the application SETUP.
 * Restart your Mac
+* in case "No boards found": restart your Mac

 ---